 - When you have a partial blockage, your myocardial infarction was probably non-ST elevation (NSTEMI).
 However,, complete backup can occur in some NSTEMI cases.

 Heart-attack risk factors include

-- Using tobacco.
-This covers smoking and long passive smoking exposure.
+- This covers smoking and long passive smoking exposure.
 Quit smoking if you do.

-- With elevated blood pressure, the arteries leading to the heart might become damaged over time by excessive blood pressure.
+- The arteries leading to the heart might become damaged over time by excessive blood pressure.
 The risk is much higher when high blood pressure coexists with other diseases like diabetes, high cholesterol, or obesity.

 - Obesity.
 Diabetes, high triglyceride and bad cholesterol levels, and low good cholesterol levels are all associated with obesity.

 - Diabetes.
-When the body can properly use the hormone insulin or does produce enough of blood sugar levels increase.
+When the body can properly use the hormone insulin or does produce enough, blood sugar levels increase.
 Heart attack risk raised high blood sugar levels.

 How may I recover from a heart attack?

-Following a heart attack lessen your risk of developing further health issues by doing the following actions:
+Following a heart attack lessen your risk of establishing further health issues by doing the following actions: